You Really Should Get Engagement Ring Insurance—Here's How

 1. Get your engagement ring appraised.

-Simply put, a ring appraisal is a document that verifies the facts about the rings or rings you've purchased.
+An engagement ring appraisal is a document that verifies the facts about the ring or rings you've purchased.
 A certified appraiser completes it and includes details about the characteristics of the ring, including its approximate monetary value.

 2. Reach out to insurance companies for quotes.

 Many insurance companies offer quotes online.
-You simply fill in your location as well as some basic details about your jewelry (the type, its appraised value).
-A quote will usually specify your deductible (what you have to pay before an insurance company will replace your item) as well your premium (the annual cost you pay to maintain insurance coverage).
+Simply fill in your location as well as some basic details about your jewelry, like the type and its appraised value.
+A quote will usually specify your deductible (what you have to pay before an insurance company will replace your item) as well as your premium (the annual cost you pay to maintain insurance coverage).

 3. Find out what's covered (and what's not).

 What's covered and what's not varies depending on the insurer and the specific policy.
-Below, is a list of what is typically covered—as well as what's not.
-This is by no means exhaustive, so be sure to ask your policy provider for more specifics.
+Below, we've compiled a list of what is typically covered in an engagement ring policy, as well as what isn't.
+This is by no means exhaustive, so be sure to ask your provider for more specifics.

 What is typically covered: